sendbird/sendbird-platform-sdk-java/docs/ApplicationApi.md

 <a name="viewPushConfigurationById"></a>
 # **viewPushConfigurationById**
-> ViewPushConfigurationByIdResponse viewPushConfigurationById(pushType, providerId, apiToken)
+> ViewPushConfigurationByIdResponse viewPushConfigurationById(apiToken, pushType, providerId)

 View a push configuration